AARP Hearing Center

 Key takeaways

-- Adults most often rupture their eardrums by sticking cotton swabs or other objects in their ears.
+- Adults often rupture eardrums by sticking cotton swabs in their ears.

-- Symptoms can include hearing loss, ear pain, leaking fluid and ringing in the ears.
+- Symptoms can include ear pain, leaking fluid and ringing in the ears.

-- Most ruptured eardrums heal on their own, but you might need antibiotics or a procedure to aid healing.
+- Most ruptured eardrums heal on their own.

-- While you wait, you’ll have to keep water out of your ears and take other precautions.
+- While you heal, keep water out of your ears and be cautious.

 You probably don’t think much about your eardrums.
 But they’re pretty important.
 These thin layers of tissue, which sit about 1 inch inside your ear canal, help you hear.
 They also protect your middle ear from water, bacteria and other harmful substances.